Plaiir Privacy Policy

 EU/UK

-Welcome to the website (the “Website”) of Plaiir Inc. and its subsidiaries and affiliates (“Plaiir”, “we” or “us”).
-Plaiir is a professional creator network app and platform for adult content creators where individuals who have registered with Plaiir and have set up a profile and/or account (hereinafter referred to as “User(s),” “you” and “your”) can connect and communicate with other Users, as well as upload, post and share content (“User Submitted Content”).
+Welcome to the website (the "Website") of Plaiir Inc. and its subsidiaries and affiliates ("Plaiir", "we," "us," or "our").
+Plaiir is a professional creator network app and platform for adult content creators where individuals who have registered with Plaiir and have set up a profile and/or account (hereinafter referred to as "User(s)," "you" and "your") can connect and communicate with other Users, as well as upload, post and share content ("User Submitted Content").

 We respect the privacy of our users and are committed to protecting it through our compliance with this Privacy Policy.
 This Privacy Policy describes the types of information we may collect from you or that you may provide when you access or use the Website or any of our other products or services (the Website and any of our other products or services, collectively, referred to as the "Services") and our practices for collecting, using, maintaining, protecting and disclosing that information.